Two Worlds.

 I’ve always loved horses, but as a teenager, I stopped riding because I couldn’t stand how they were treated.
 Years later, I returned to the horse world – and while I saw some progress, I was still told I had to be the boss and more dominant.
 But that’s just not who I am.

 So I turned to gentler methods like R+, and that led to a great relationship with my mustang mare, Cinder.
 She was engaged, curious, and enjoyed being with me.
-But I struggled to take her out alone for a walk — or actually, to any place that felt even slightly unfamiliar or scary, as she quickly became nervous and reactive.
-So I avoided those situations and stuck to what was familiar 🫣
+But the moment something slightly scary happened, she fell apart.
+And honestly?
+So did I. So I avoided those situations and stuck to what felt safe. 🫣

-But I kept searching.
-And along the way, I tried many approaches: Natural Horsemanship, Ribbleton, Trust Technique, Horsefulness, and more.
-Some helped; others, not so much.
-Yet one thing remained: Cinder was reactive whenever faced with an unsettling situation.
+And I kept searching.
+Along the way, I tried many approaches: Natural Horsemanship, Ribbleton, Trust Technique, Horsefulness, and more.
+Some helped, others, not so much.
+Yet one thing remained: Cinder was reactive whenever the world got unpredictable.

 From there, I began weaving together these two worlds: the natural rhythms of wild horses with principles from evolutionary psychology, attachment theory, and conflict resolution.
-And that is how Being Herd was born — a framework where equine and human social intelligence meet, creating a shared language of emotional clarity and collaborative leadership.
+And that is how Being Herd was born.

 Background